René Girard

 Unconsciously we want what others want.
 We do not choose our desires ‘freely’.
 We absorb especially the desires of those we admire – the ‘models’ or ‘influencers’ we secretly want to be.

-This is René Girard’s key insight.
+This is René Girard’s key insight, the foundation of his mimetic theory.

 I knew nothing of René until 1998.
 As a teacher of history and current affairs 1966-96 – with admin duties also in my school – I had too little time to read deeply of ongoing intellectual currents.